Visan1/portfolio/README.md

 ### Optimizing Sports Retail Revenue (SQL, PowerBI)

-Dived into the database of an E-commerce sports clothing company and looking at the pricing, reviews, descriptions, rating and web traffic for Nike and Adidas products using SQL to manipulate data and provide a recommendation for marketing and sales teams.
+Dived into the database of an E-commerce sports clothing company and looking at the pricing, reviews, descriptions, rating and web traffic for Nike and Adidas products using SQL to manipulate data and to provide a recommendation for marketing and sales teams.

 IMAGE